How Poetry Raises Awareness of Disability

 Moving Past Stereotypes

-Too often, disability is seen through a narrow lens.
-People are reduced to labels like “inspirational” or “tragic.”
-Poetry breaks that frame.
-It presents people as complex, with joy and anger, strength and sadness, just like anyone else.
+Too often, society views disability through a narrow lens, reducing people to labels like “inspirational” or “tragic.”
+Poetry challenges that limited view by showing people as complex individuals who feel joy, anger, strength, and sadness—just like anyone else.

-A poem might describe a quiet morning with a service dog.
-Another might rage against being ignored in a classroom.
-These stories are not edited to make others comfortable.
-They are real and raw, and they challenge the ideas people might carry without even realizing it.
+A poet might describe a quiet morning spent with a service dog or express rage about being ignored in a classroom.
+These poems refuse to soften the truth to make others comfortable.
+They tell real, raw stories that force readers to confront assumptions they might carry without realizing it.

 By sharing these layered experiences, poetry invites a fuller picture.
 It stops the reader from making assumptions and offers instead an honest look into the life of the writer.